 Collaboration with researchers in other nations who are beneficiaries of the associated calls is encouraged.

 The TTCP ISTAR TP1 panel is developing an open source Tracking and Fusion Framework for the development and evaluation of fusion algorithms.
-Successful proposers will be given information about this project and are expected to interact with the development team to at the very least have cognizance of the effort.
+Successful proposers will be given information about this project and are expected to interact with the development team to, at the very least, have cognizance of the effort.
 Where possible, software outputs should be compatible with this framework.

 Deliverables must include source code and data (both where applicable) that permit the reproduction of reported results.